-If you’re not wearing a seatbelt when an accident happens, you are far more likely to sustain injuries or die.
-For this reason, Louisiana laws require that most drivers wear their seatbelts whenever their vehicles are in forward motion.
-According to §295, there are only a few exceptions to this rule, which include:
+If you’re not wearing a seat belt when an accident happens, you are far more likely to sustain injuries or die.
+For this reason, Louisiana laws require most drivers to wear seat belts whenever their vehicles are in motion.
+According to La.
+R.S. § 32:295.1, there are only a few exceptions to this rule, including:

-- People who have disabilities that prevent them from wearing seatbelts;
+- People who have disabilities that prevent them from wearing seat belts

-- In certain situations, rural letter carriers of the United States Postal Service.
+- In certain situations, rural letter carriers of the United States Postal Service

 For a free legal consultation, call 800-537-8185